 I am an active academic writer and researcher, and regularly present my work at national and international events and conferences.
-My current writing and research is in the areas of the philosophy of education, utopia and pedagogy, Creative Autobiography, and Transformative Education; I have written on the use and application of Open Educational Resources (OERs); and I also write in the area of film and philosophy, (and incorporate cinematic and other cultural references into much of my work and teaching).
-My most recent publication 'Hope, Utopia and Creativity in Higher Education', reappraises ideas and concepts associated with Ernst Bloch, Roland Barthes and Gaston Bachelard, with a view to enhancing the transformative, creative and collaborative potential of education.
+My current writing and research is in the areas of the philosophy of education, political philosophy and education, utopia and pedagogy, pedagogy and democratic learning, Creative Autobiography; Transformative Education; complexity and knowledge; fractals and complex learning; College Based Higher Education.
+I have written on the use and application of Open Educational Resources (OERs); and I also write in the area of film and philosophy, (and incorporate cinematic and other cultural references into much of my work and teaching).
+My publication 'Hope, Utopia and Creativity in Higher Education', reappraises ideas and concepts associated with Ernst Bloch, Roland Barthes and Gaston Bachelard, with a view to enhancing the transformative, creative and collaborative potential of education.
 Much of my work focuses on democratising knowledge and the learning experience.

 2012, Lancaster University, Lancaster, United Kingdom, PhD